Provinces of Greece

 Map with the provinces (eparchies) of Greece.

-The provinces of Greece (επαρχία, "eparchy") were sub-divisions of some the country's prefectures.
+The provinces of Greece (επαρχία, "eparchy") were sub-divisions of some of the country's prefectures.
 From 1887, the provinces were abolished as actual administrative units, but were retained for some state services, especially financial and educational services, as well as for electoral purposes.
 Before the Second World War, there were 139 provinces, and after the war, with the addition of the Dodecanese Islands, their number grew to 148.
 According to the Article 7 of the Code of Prefectural Self-Government (Presidential Decree 30/1996), the provinces constituted a "particular administrative district" within the wider "administrative district" of the prefectures.
 The provinces were finally abolished after the 2006 local elections, in line with Law 2539/1997, as part of the wide-ranging administrative reform known as the "Kapodistrias Project", and replaced by enlarged municipalities (demoi).

 Organization

 Provincial administration consisted of two parts: a collective Provincial Council and an eparch (έπαρχος).
 Members of the Provincial Council were the prefectural councillors of the respective province.
 The eparch or sub-prefect was the prefectural councillor who received the most votes in the prefectural elections.